Lucius Marcius Philippus (consul 91 BC): Legacy as an orator

 Philippus was also remarkably acquainted with Greek literature for his time.
 He was accustomed to speak extempore, and, when he rose to speak, he frequently did not know with what word he should begin: hence in his old age it was with both contempt and anger that he used to listen to the studied periods of Hortensius.

 Philippus was a man of luxurious habits, which his wealth enabled him to gratify: his fish-ponds were particularly famous for their magnificence and extent, and are mentioned by the ancients along with those of Lucullus and Hortensius.

-He had two sons: Lucius Marcius Philippus and a stepson Gellius Publicola.